Yrrrrrf/prism-py/README.md

 **prism-py** is a Python library for automatic API generation from database schemas.
 It creates a complete REST API that mirrors your database structure, handling tables, views, functions, and procedures with proper type safety and validation.

-Built on top of [FastAPI](https://fastapi.tiangolo.com/) and [SQLAlchemy](https://www.sqlalchemy.org/), prism-py eliminates boilerplate code and provides a comprehensive type system for API development, allowing you to focus on business logic instead of API structure.
+Built on top of [FastAPI](https://fastapi.tiangolo.com/), prism-py eliminates boilerplate code and provides a comprehensive type system for API development, allowing you to focus on business logic instead of API structure.

 > **Note:** prism-py is part of the Prism ecosystem, which includes [prism-ts](https://www.npmjs.com/package/ts-forge) (formerly ts-prism), a TypeScript client library that consumes prism-py APIs with full type safety.